FedRAMP 20x — Program reference

 Building for 20x.
 Want to be a design partner?

-We're working with a small cohort of CSPs through the Phase 2 and early Phase 3 window.
+We're working with a small cohort of CSPs adopting 20x under the Consolidated Rules for 2026.
 If your authorization timeline overlaps, there's a seat at the table.

 See the design-partner program